 - George Washington University Law School (J.D., 2002)

 - United States Courts of Appeals for the Tenth, District of Columbia, and Federal Circuits

 - United States District Courts for the District of Maryland, Western District of Tennessee, Eastern District of Texas, and Eastern and Western Districts of Virginia

 - New Jersey Superior Court grants Firm client Avon Products, Inc.’s motion for summary judgment in talc litigation.

 Martinez v.
 American International Industries, et al., No. MID-L-1120-17AS (June 15, 2018)

-Currently, she is trial counsel in defense of a series of personal injury trials in Cook County, Illinois circuit court arising from alleged exposure to ethylene oxide emissions from a medical device sterilization company.
-Her wide range of litigation experience includes working on highly complex cases with significant discovery and procedural issues.
+Ms. Duffy’s wide range of litigation experience includes working on highly complex cases with significant discovery and procedural issues.
 Her cases have routinely involved multi-national discovery efforts and extensive, in-depth investigations.
 She also has extensive experience conducting comprehensive due diligence investigations for corporate transactions and negotiating and preparing complex agreements that protect commercial interests and facilitate compliance with private corporate obligations and governmental requirements.

-Ms. Duffy is President of the National Catholic Forensic League and serves as the Washington Diocesan Director for the local affiliated league, the Washington-Arlington Catholic Forensic League.
+Ms. Duffy is Vice President of the National Catholic Forensic League and serves as the Washington Diocesan Director for the local affiliated league, the Washington-Arlington Catholic Forensic League.